SAP/luigi/docs/luigi-core-api.md

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** configuration object

-#### afterInit

-Hides the app loading spinner.
-This function works only in combination with the Luigi configuration `settings.loadingSpinner.delayHideUntilAfterInit`.
-Read more about the [app loading spinner](luigi-ux-features.md#app-loading-spinner).

 #### configChanged

 Tells Luigi that the configuration has been changed.
 Luigi will update the application or parts of it based on the specified scope.